riosrose/sql-challenge/README.md

      * employees and dept_manager: Many-to-one relationship.
 An employee can be a manager of many departments.

 # Resources
-Resources utilized for support with debugging, and clarifications of code: Xpert Learning and Gemini AI where needed.
+Resources utilized for support with debugging, and clarifications of code: Xpert Learning, quickdb help file and Gemini AI where needed.